Elon, North Carolina

 Ezekiel was a man of visions.
 He had visions of heaven and visions of the future.
 He had visions of judgment and visions of blessing.
-There have been four visions in the book.
+There are four visions in the Book of Ezekiel.
 This is Ezekiel’s last vision.
 It is nine chapters long.
 We are only going to hit the highlights of this vision.

 This vision is powerful.
 Ezekiel sees God’s glory in this vision and it knocks him over.
 He falls on his face TWICE in this vision (43:3; 44:4).
 What this vision says is shocking.
 Most Christians today do not believe what Ezekiel saw in this vision.
 They just try to explain it away.
 They spiritualize it.